adtanx64/cpp-starter_mingw32/README.md

-# cpp_starter
+# cpp-starter_mingw32
-Development template for developing C++ applications using VS Code and MinGW64
+Development template for developing C++ applications using VS Code and MinGW (x86)